Rocket.Chat Air-Gapped Deployment with Docker

 Option 2: Deploy Rocket.Chat with a private Docker registry

 A Docker registry is a system for storing and distributing Docker images with specific names.
-This method demonstrates how to use a private Docker registry hosted within your air-gapped network to store and distribute the necessary Docker images for deploying Rocket.Chat.
+This approach demonstrates how to use a private Docker registry hosted within your air-gapped network to store and distribute the necessary Docker images for deploying Rocket.Chat.

 Prerequisites